hubse/hubse/README.md

 # Hi, I'm Hassan 👋

 A **Software Engineer** with **18+ years of experience** in software design, development, and leadership.
 Currently, as a **Development Lead**, I guide teams, drive innovation, and make key technical decisions.\
-**Passionate about technology**, problem-solving, and delivering scalable, high-quality solutions in fast-paced environments, I prioritize continuous improvement and excellence in both my code and leadership.
+Passionate about **technology**, problem-solving, and delivering scalable, high-quality **solutions in fast-paced environments**, I prioritize continuous improvement and excellence in both my code and leadership.

 ## 🚀 Core Competencies: